railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 ensure that the two systems can stay in permanent synchronization.

 To do that, set up a general account for each location that should be valued in your accounts.
-If a product goes to one location or another and the accounts are different in the two locations, Open ERP automatically generates the corresponding accounting entries in the accounts, in the stock journal.
+If a product goes to one location or another and the accounts are different in the two locations, OpenERP automatically generates the corresponding accounting entries in the accounts, in the stock journal.

-If a stock move will go from a location without an account to a location where an account has been assigned (for example goods receipt from a supplier order), Open ERP generates an accounting entry using the properties defined in the product form for the counterpart.
+If a stock move will go from a location without an account to a location where an account has been assigned (for example goods receipt from a supplier order), OpenERP generates an accounting entry using the properties defined in the product form for the counterpart.
 You can use different accounts per location or link several location to the same account, depending on the level of analysis needed.